-Scoliosis - Although this disease in common in young adults, it can also develop in middle-aged adults as well.
-Scoliosis is an irregular curvature to the spine which can create back pain.
+Scoliosis - Although this disease is common in young adults, it can also develop in middle-aged adults as well.
+Scoliosis is an irregular curvature of the spine that can create back pain.
 The curvature can be corrected and treated through both invasive and non-invasive medical techniques fully dependent on the severity of the condition.

 One of the more common reasons people develop back pain is due to improper posture.
 Luckily, poor posture can be corrected quite easily with regular practice and attention at home and work.
-Over the course of just a few weeks, back pain can be corrected by changing your posture habits.
+Over just a few weeks, back pain can be corrected by changing your posture habits.

 Considered an alternative medicine, chiropractic care is a safe, yet effective, non-invasive back pain treatment option.
 A chiropractor works to restore balance to the body by ensuring the various bones and soft tissues are in alignment.
 To do this, a chiropractor has several tools at his or her disposal including manual manipulation, massage therapy, and stretching and strengthening exercises.
 Often, strengthening exercises are extremely useful in treating back pain because they can help improve posture and prevent injury.